gustavo-f-b/rabbitmq/README.md

 ## Exchange ⚙️

-In RabbitMQ, an exchange is a message routing agent that receives messages from publishers and routes them to the appropriate message queues based on certain rules.
+An exchange is a message routing agent that receives messages from publishers and routes them to the appropriate message queues based on certain rules.
 It acts as a mediator between publishers and consumers within the messaging system.

 **Types of exchanges:**